mbrostami/ZF2Base/README.md

   * `sub_resources` | if a resource is accessible by a user/group then that user/group has access to it's sub resources
   * `group_permissions` | which group has access to which resources (value field is for using in the future)
   * `user_permissions` | which user has or HAS NOT(deny) access to which resources

+If you insert a record in `user_permissions` with `deny` value, it means that this access is denied and will override on user group same resource.
+If you insert a record in `resources` with `default` type, it means that every body has access to this resource.
+Value columns in `group_permissions` and `user_permissions` is for using in the future.

 ### Configs